slatedocs/slate/source/index.html.md

 Welcome to the Mobius API!
 The Mobius API provides simple access to the Mobius DApp Store and multiple blockchains.

-# Available Libraries
+## Available Libraries

-Mobius is available for Javascript, PHP, Python, React Native, and Shell using curl.
+Mobius is available for Node.js, PHP, Python, React Native, and Shell using curl.
 Ruby library coming soon!

 You can view code examples in the dark area to the right, and you can switch the language of the examples with the tabs in the top right.

-## Javascript
+### Node.js

 Available as a [package](https://www.npmjs.com/package/@mobius-network/mobius-node) with `npm`: